Home > Mexican Main Dishes > Instant Pot Shredded Beef Tamales

 Cheese Tamales

-Make the filling first and allow it to cool prior to filling the tamales.
-You also don’t want the meat the have to much liquid, since it can leak out of the tamale.
+Make the filling first and allow it to cool before filling the tamales.
+You also don’t want the meat to have too much liquid since it can leak out of the tamale.

 Assembling The Tamales

-Begin by rinsing the husks, to remove any dirt or debris.
-Then get a large Pot, place your corn husks in, and cover with hot water.
+Begin by rinsing the husks to remove dirt or debris.
+Then, get a large Pot, place your corn husks in it, and cover with hot water.

-You can also place a pot of water over the stove, bring to a boil, turn off the heat and add the corn husks.
+You can also place a pot of water over the stove, bring it to a boil, turn off the heat, and add the corn husks.
 Soak them for 20-30 minutes, or until they are pliable.
-Then drain out the water and lay them out to dry.
+Then drain the water and lay them out to dry.

 Stock pot filled with corn husks ready to be softened in hot water.

-Use a cutting board for your work surface.
+Use a cutting board as your work surface.
 Place a dry corn husk, rough side down.
 The masa will be spread on the smooth side.
-If the corn husk or hoja is too small then you can overlap 2 together.
+If the corn husk or hoja is too small, you can overlap two together.

 Corn husk on a cutting board with masa.

-Spread an even layer of masa in the middle of the husk and reaching to the sides.
-Leaving a small edge on the husk.
+Spread an even layer of masa in the middle of the husk, reaching to the sides, leaving a small edge on the husk.
 I used a spatula for easy spreading.

 Wrapped tamales in a glass dish.